bwInfoSec/schwachstellenmgmt/README.md

 ## Tests
 To run the pytests, the user has to start a new Nextcloud instance so that the tests can also be run without the production system:
 1. The user needs the running program "Docker Desktop".
-2. Setup the Nextcloud instance: `docker-compose up`
+2. Setup the Nextcloud instance: `docker-compose up -d`
 3. Start the pytests: `pytest`

 ## Content of the script: